Episode 2.10: JUJU

 • Siouxsie and the Banshees use a ton of romantic imagery in their lyrics.
 We highly recommend following along and checking out the lyrics to each song here.

-• Hello, we’re never not on our feminist-soapbox bullshit, and Siouxsie and the Banshees are no exception.
+• We’re never not on our feminist-soapbox bullshit, and Siouxsie and the Banshees are no exception.

-• See our further reading notes below for two woke as hell essays about the intersection of punk and feminist identity.
+• See our further reading notes below for two essays about the intersection of punk and feminist identity.

 • Siouxsie’s stylized look totally comes out of a stylized ‘60s girl group aesthetic — except she’s the one in charge, and you can tell she’s a totally unfuckwithable baddie.